baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 1. Using the Startup batch file (recommended)

     It is recommended that you use the startup batch file, especially if you are loading DICOM images.
-    The observer needs to navigate to the ImageQuizzerProject folder
+    The observer needs to navigate to the BainesImageQuizzer folder

-    eg. C:\Users\username\Documents\ImageQuizzerProject
+    eg. C:\Users\username\Documents\BainesImageQuizzer

 	Double-click on one of the two startup batch files: